You can fix your impulse shopping mistakes!

 It actually happened to me just last week.
 Yep.
 You read that right!
-Miss Sweet Frugal Life ignored her own advice and didn’t stick to her budget.
+Miss Sweet Frugal Life ignored her own advice and didn’t stick to her budget. (not perfect!)

 Let me start at the beginning.

 I have been slowly trying to decorate my music room.
-When we moved into our house two years ago this room sat completely empty.
+When we moved into our house three years ago this room sat completely empty.
 We have had to buy all new furnishings, and it has been expensive.

 But, after years of buying a few pieces every month, I could finally see the finish line!
 All I needed was a few items for the walls and then it would be done! (yaaay!)

 We did everything “by the book.”
 Budgeted $50 for two frames from Hobby Lobby, stuffed my cash envelopes with the exact amount.
 And I went shopping.

 After a quick browse through the clearance section, I walked straight back to the frames.
 Unfortunately, while on my way I walked past a picture that stopped me in my tracks.

 It was perfect and EXACTLY what I needed to finish decorating my music room.
 I honestly thought that this picture was made for my house.
 The colors and the style was just what I wanted and I already knew which wall I would hang it on.

 I KNEW that I shouldn’t buy it, I understand Spending Triggers and I teach people daily how to avoid them.
 So, I stood in the exact same spot at Hobby Lobby for ten minutes while an internal debate ensued in my head.